Colorectal (Colon) Cancer

 Laboratory testing for CRC is used to:

-• Screen average-risk individuals
+• Screen individuals at average risk

 • Diagnose and inform prognosis in patients with suggestive signs and symptoms or a family history of CRC